Master's Degree Programme

 In order to benefit from this complementary expertise and to get the most out of the programme, it is required that students spend one year at their chosen home university and one year at their chosen host university.

-Detailed information about the programme is available online at the www.eur-organic.eu homepage, including information about the specialisations offered by the partner universities and the corresponding semester packages.
+Detailed information about the programme is available online at the EUR-organic homepage, including information about the specialisations offered by the partner universities and the corresponding semester packages.
 This information is essential to registration by students for courses at both their home and their chosen host university.

 The full MSc study programme comprises 120 ECTS: two basic semester packages (2 x 30 ECTS), one specialisation semester package (30 ECTS), and the thesis (30 ECTS).
 The programme begins with a joint start-up module that is compulsory for all students enrolled in the double degree programme.

 All students will study at two different EUR-Organic partner universities.
 The university at which the student is accepted in the first year of the EUROrganic is referred to as the home university; the university chosen as second university is referred to as the host university.
-Students may nominate

 Work on the student thesis is assigned to the host university, though the thesis may be jointly supervised.